Centers of Gravity Calculator

 Check constraint "Fixed customer-warehouse assignments"

-to activate, via section Parameters & constraints - subsection Constraints
+to activate, in section Parameters & constraints - Constraints

 • Group - free format - is used to force all customers within the same group to be delivered by the same single warehouse only (single-sourcing).
 What group stands for, is for you to decide.
 For example, a country.
 The group is assigned to the warehouse that comes with the lowest sum of weighted distances for this group of customers.
 Underlying cost calculation is still done at individual customer level.
-For more info, read user manual section Center of Gravity algorithms - subsection Customer grouping.
+Read user manual section Center of Gravity algorithms - Customer grouping for more info.

 A fixed customer-warehouse assignment takes precedence over a customer group.
 Warehouse capacity limits may cause a customer group to get broken up.